Editor’s Note: This post was originally published in June 7, 2018 and was updated for accuracy and comprehensiveness on July 24, 2019.

 - A referral program is a great way to leverage your existing customer base to generate new business for you

-- A points program is a fantastic way to generate valuable repeat customers.
+- A points program is a fantastic way to generate valuable repeat customers

-Build a community with rewards
+Build a sustainable marketing cycle with rewards

 The most successful businesses in the world have created a buying community — a group of shoppers who are connected to the business through emotional relationships and a two way exchange of value.
 These businesses understand that an emotional relationship with customers is the key to success.
 This is dramatically different from the traditional idea that revolves around transactional relationships focused on simply converting visitors into sales.

 Thankfully, you can easily encourage customers to register with your store by offering reward points for account creation and giving them points for every dollar spent.
-These are the best ways to incentivize shoppers to become a potential member of your community.
+These are the best ways to incentivize shoppers to become a member of your community.